What Is an EVM? The Basics of Electronic Voting Machines

 Direct Recording Machines (DRE)

-A DRE is made up of a touch screen that is connected to a computer system.
-Ballots are presented on the touch screen where voters can choose and cast ballots.
+A DRE consists of a touch screen connected to a computer system.
+Ballots are presented on the touch screen, where voters can choose and cast ballots.

 The touch screen can assist a voter in various ways, like displaying clear fonts for a visual problem.

-It also assists officials by alerting for undervotes and preventing overvotes.
+It also assists officials by alerting them of undervotes and preventing overvotes.

-Direct Recording machines record the ballots directly and store the data in their storage space.
+Direct Recording machines record the ballots and store the data in their storage space.

 Therefore, this single machine is used for ballot composition, ballot casting, and recording of votes.

-Nonetheless, the machine’s hardware and software should be tested for assurance that it works perfectly.
+The machine’s hardware and software should be tested to ensure it works perfectly.

 However, while testing for faults in hardware is highly reliable, the same cannot be said for the software.